NotHammer043/nanoMIDIPlayer/README.md

 **nanoMIDIPlayer** is a lightweight application designed to play MIDI files directly to a MIDI Output.
 Mainly designed for "[LoopBe1](https://nerds.de/data/setuploopbe1.exe)" and "[MIDI to QWERTY](https://github.com/ArijanJ/miditoqwerty/releases/)".

+# ⚠️ nanoMIDIPlayer is highly flagged by Windows Defender and scanning tools like [VirusTotal](https://www.virustotal.com/) due to the way the Executable is Compiled!
+(Nuitka Obfuscator makes it worst, i only used it because it could compile along with the packages)

 ## Showcase

 https://github.com/NotHammer043/nanoMIDIPlayer/assets/107131733/a970179f-d417-4e1c-9ee8-bb3545a42313